dogokit/dogokit-stack-all/README.md

     - @tailwindcss/line-clamp
     - @tailwindcss/aspect-ratio
 - UnoCSS ⭐⭐⭐ — ?
-    - It&#39;s actually better than Tailwind, just the ecosystem is still new, like there&#39;s no editor plugin yet
+    - It's actually better than Tailwind, just the ecosystem is still new, like there is no editor plugin yet
 - [Master CSS](https://css.master.co/) ⭐⭐⭐  — A Virtual CSS language with enhanced syntax.
 Efficiently build your UI and design system with HTML only.

 ### Variant components